 But the story does not end with her death.
 It continues with an awe-inspiring solemn tribute to Sergeant Kimberly Walker.
 During my visit, I discovered that Kimberly Walker is still giving back to the community even now after her passing.
 How do you ask?
 All one need do is visit her memorial.
 Originally her memorial stone was designed based upon Kimberly’s favorite character, Sponge Bob Square Pants.
 2 stones were created, one for Kimberly and one for her sister.
 Each stone weighs 7,000 pounds and is 6 feet tall and 4 foot wide.
-Sadly, a controversy arose regarding cemetery decorum (although the designs were approved by a cemetery employee) thereby causing the family more duress.
-Fortunately, the matter was resolved at the cemetery’s own expense in which the memorial was actually enhanced.
+In the beginning, a logistical business error occurred regarding the design of the memorial.
+As a testament to Spring Grove Cemetery’s unfailing commitment to their customers, the matter was resolved at the cemetery’s own expense in which the memorial was greatly enhanced.

 Both Sponge Bob monuments are at the site.
 In addition, 2 even larger memorial stones were erected in front of the twin Sponge Bobs (the back of each monument faces the back of each Sponge Bob).
 Each stone is engraved with a separate, unique poem written by Sergeant Kimberly Walker.
 Each message is stunning.
 I am not ashamed to admit that I choked up when I read her messages.
 These messages were written by Kimberly for the public.
 Somehow in some way she was prepared and wanted to give back to the community.
 To those who visit her grave, she gives two inspiring messages.
 It is as if she knew.